Watashicuvu/world-history-engine/README.md

   * `factions.yaml`: Define cultures, taboos, and aggression levels.
   * `biomes.yaml`: Configure environmental generation.
   * `resources.yaml`: Manage economy items.

+And more other rules of naming in `data/naming`

 ## 🗺️ Roadmap